 7. Matching key rings

-This is what I did with my daughter this morning.
+This is what I’ve done with my daughter.
 I have a rather beaten up old keyring I got from the zoo.
 Somehow I ended up with two.
 Just as the tears began to fall, I put it in her little hand.
 I reminded her that I had the same one (she had been coveting it since I first bought it) and that every time she held it I would be close by.

 A keyring has the added advantage that you can attach it to their pocket zipper (or school bag) and it won’t be lost.